Updated March, 2021

 When is Lambing Season?

-Whilst we’re all out enjoying the spring weather, pregnant women should be aware of the additional risk to them.
+Whilst we’re all out enjoying the spring weather, pregnant women in particular should be aware of the additional risk to them.
 Pregnant women should especially avoid close contact with animals that are giving, or have recently given birth.
-This advice also applies to cattle, goats and pigs.
+Although the infection may be uncommon, the risk is well known amongst the farming community.

-Farm livestock carry infections such as chlamydiosis, toxoplasmosis, listeriosis and Q-fever.
+Farm livestock can carry infections such as chlamydiosis, toxoplasmosis, listeriosis and Q-fever.
 These are all known as zoonotic infections.
-Zoonotic infections are those that jump between species.

 What are Zoonotic Infections?

-Zoonoses are caused by micro-organisms, which are subject to the Control of Substances Hazardous to Health Regulations (COSHH).
-The landowner or farm manager should carry out Risk Assessments, and take steps to prevent such infections being transferred to humans.
-Especially pregnant women who may be visiting their premises.
+These risks to human health are subject to the Control of Substances Hazardous to Health Regulations (COSHH).
+This means that the landowner or farm manager should carry out Risk Assessments, and take steps to prevent such infections being transferred to humans, especially pregnant women who may be visiting, or working on, their premises.

 What Diseases can Zoonotic Infections Transmit?